 - Total Price: $2.34

-#4 - Meal Prepping Helps You Regulate Portion ControlPreparing your meals allows you to control the portions of your food so you can be precise in the amount of calories, carbohydrates, fat, and protein you are consuming within each meal.
-Unless you are bringing a pocket food scale with you everywhere you go when you eat out, unfortunately you won't really know the different between one cup of pasta and 1½ cups of pasta just by looking at it.
+#4 - Meal Prepping Helps You Regulate Portion ControlPreparing your meals allows you to control the portions of your food so you can be precise in the number of calories, carbohydrates, fat, and protein you are consuming within each meal.
+Unless you are bringing a pocket food scale with you everywhere you go when you eat out, unfortunately, you won't really know the difference between one cup of pasta and 1½ cups of pasta just by looking at it.

 Using these pasta portions as an example, this lack of precision meal after meal could lead to you eating hundreds of more calories and carbohydrates throughout your day then you were supposed to.
 If you have a specific health goal in mind and nutrition plan set for yourself then preparing your meals is going to allow you to stay on track with that.
 Sometimes it's not all about WHAT you are eating, but HOW MUCH of it you are eating.

 #5 - Meal Prepping Helps You Win the Mental GameIf you want to be the best in anything you do, and especially when it comes to fitness and your nutrition, you need to focus on winning the mental game.
 If you're not mentally prepared to get in the gym and lift some heavyweight, you've already lost the battle with yourself.
 By preparing your nutritional intake for the entire week through a couple of hours of meal prepping you are mentally preparing yourself for the week.

 Thinking about your food, what you are going to eat, and when you are going to eat it are tasks that have already been completed.
 By conquering the mental aspect of your nutrition plan you can steer your mental focus towards your workouts each day and stand victorious each day, knowing you are winning the mental battle.